Where the mountains run down to the sea

 It was the tendency for viewers on the northern and southern coasts of Wales who preferred to watch neighbouring English regions to avoid Welsh language programmes from the BBC and ITV altogether, in much the same way as viewers in the Irish Republic also watched British television stations in addition to RTE.
 Nowadays choice may be pursued by utilising satellite and selecting any UK region of preference, thus alleviating the otherwise peculiar restriction on being confined to "local" news.
 Consequently the population may, at last, participate in the full range of schools & educational television broadcasting which was always available across the rest of Britain.
 It was considered strange that Gwynedd Council's Website provided a link to Channel 4 Television because of the schools content available but failed to promote the actual broadcasting of the full range of programmes within its vast geographical domain, presumably because of language policy.
 It is possible to watch all BBC/ITV variations via satellite and not be deprived now of regional content and language from other parts of the country.
 Viewers from other parts of the country may see what is being shown on the Wales digital transmitters, although there continue to be analogue-digital discrepencies still to annoy if your regular programme has been disrupted by something the regional programme manager chose to show for what may seem obscure reasons.
 For example, on the anniversary of the historic and far reaching Dunkirk Evacuation, despite its importance and relevance to much of the population, local television did not broadcast the 3-part commemoration owing to the manager choosing to show something unimportant to the national audience.
 It was eventually shown some months later - as it was elsewhere but as a looked forward to repeat.

 Digital Audio Broadcasting (DAB on Band III 217.5-230MHz) is available on BBC UK and Digital One multiplexes from the Blaenplwyf (National Grid ref: SN569756) and Preseli (National Grid ref: SN172306) transmitters.
-It is possible that the proposed DAB2 standard will make existing DAB receivers obsolete.
+The proposed DAB2 standard may make early DAB receivers obsolete.
 Meanwhile the capitalist recession simply adds to DAB's woes across Britain.

 In February 2008, Ofcom announced an area described as North Wales, covering Gwynedd, Anglesey, Conwy and most of Denbighshire available for a licence application, but the achievable coverage is likely to be significantly constrained until mid-2015 under the terms of international spectrum agreements (i.e. with the Republic of Ireland).
 Ofcom has licensed Mid & West Wales to the sole DAB applicant who immediately announced proposals to broadcast to only one of their two frequency planning allocations: they will operate using two transmitters at Presely and Carmel from early 2010, adding two more at Fishguard and Llanelli within two years.
 Licence winner MuxCo stated it had not identified a commercially viable way of serving the other half of the licence area, namely Ceredigion and Powys.
 There is a chance, depending on orientation of the transmitter at Presely and other considerations, of a signal reaching parts of Towyn (Tywyn).